Warren County Court Records

 Marriage licenses

 Marriage licenses in Warren County are issued by the Probate Court at 900 Memorial Drive, Lebanon, OH 45036.
 Both applicants must appear together during business hours (Monday–Friday, 8:00 AM – 4:00 PM; arrive by 3:45 PM).
 The license fee is $50.00, payable in cash only.
-Requirements include government-issued photo identification for each applicant, proof of residency for at least one applicant, and a time-stamped copy of the most recent divorce decree if either party was previously married.
+You'll need government-issued photo identification for each applicant, proof of residency for at least one applicant, and a time-stamped copy of the most recent divorce decree if either party was previously married.
 No blood test or waiting period is required.
-The license is issued the same day and remains valid for 60 days.
+The license is issued the same day and is valid for 60 days.
 An online marriage application can be started in advance.
 Certified copies of an existing marriage license cost $2.00 each (cash, money order, or credit card with transaction fee; no personal checks).
 Copies can be requested in person, by phone at (513) 695-1183, or by mail to the Probate Court with payment and a self-addressed stamped envelope.

 Birth and death certificates

 Although not court records, birth and death certificates are often needed alongside family court filings.
 The Warren County Health District issues certified copies for all Ohio births and for deaths occurring within the county (excluding Atrium Hospital).
 The office is located at 416 South East Street, Lebanon, OH 45036.
 Certified copies of birth or death records cost $22.00 each.
 Payment methods include cash, checks, money orders, and credit cards (credit cards carry an additional fee).
 Online orders can be placed through VitalDirector with a $4.00 non-refundable convenience fee.
-Per ORC §3705.23, death records filed within the previous five years have the Social Security number redacted unless the requester proves a qualifying relationship using the Proof of Relationship Verification Addendum and a photo ID.
-Home birth registration inquiries should be directed to (513) 695-1249.
+Per ORC 3705.23, death records filed within the previous five years have the Social Security number redacted unless the requester proves a qualifying relationship using the Proof of Relationship Verification Addendum and a photo ID.
+Home birth registration inquiries should go to (513) 695-1249.

 Warren County Probate Court Records

-The Warren County Probate Court, housed at the Probate/Juvenile Justice Center at 900 Memorial Drive, Lebanon, OH 45036, has jurisdiction over a broad range of matters.
-The court can be reached at (513) 695-1180 (fax: (513) 695-2945).
-It has been in continuous operation since 1835, making it one of the oldest courts in Ohio.
+The Warren County Probate Court is housed at the Probate/Juvenile Justice Center at 900 Memorial Drive, Lebanon, OH 45036.
+Reach the court at (513) 695-1180 (fax: (513) 695-2945).
+The court has been in continuous operation since 1835, making it one of Ohio's oldest.

 Types of cases handled